 - Trainer and assessor support by phone and email

-- Up to 6 months to complete the course
+- Up to 12 months’ access to complete the course

-Payment for the course can be made by:
+Payment for the administration fee and course fee can be made by:

 - MasterCard and Visa Card